 With good looks, modest cost, and solid return on your investment, a new garage door is the Triple Crown of curb appeal projects.
-According to the "Remodeling Impact Report" from the NATIONAL ASSOCIATION OF REALTORS®, the national median cost of a garage door replacement project is $2,300 and recovers 87% of your investment if you sell your house -- one of the highest percentage of recovered costs in the "Report."
+According to the "Remodeling Impact Report" from the NATIONAL ASSOCIATION OF REALTORS®, the national median cost of a garage door replacement project is $2,000 and recovers 100% of your investment if you sell your house.

 Add the fact that a front-facing garage door can eat up almost 20% of your home's front facade.
 With that much curb appeal at stake, a worn-out, beat-up garage door can be a real liability.
-No wonder that a big majority of homeowners responding to the "Report" gave a garage door replacement project a Joy Score of 9.4 -- a rating based on those who said they were happy or satisfied with their remodeling, with 10 being the highest rating and 1 the lowest.
+No wonder a big majority of homeowners responding to the report gave a garage door replacement project a joy score of 9.0 -- a rating based on those who said they were happy or satisfied with their remodeling, with 10 being the highest rating and one the lowest.

 "Especially on houses where the garage is front and center, the garage door absolutely has to look good," says Casey McGrath, a real estate practitioner in Kitsap County, Wash.
 And it has to operate smoothly: Americans use the garage more than any other entry to the house, including the front door, according to a survey commissioned by window and door manufacturer JELD-WEN.